How to Survive Driving in Ireland (and Actually Enjoy It!)

 After the Guinness Storehouse and the Jameson Distillery, a self-guided walking tour of the city occupies the remainder of our afternoon.
 From Stephen’s Green and the Christ Church Cathedral to St. Patrick’s Cathedral and Trinity College, we cover it all (including another stop at Murphy’s Ice Cream!).

-Later, one last steaming bowl of Irish stew in Temple Bar is the perfect end to our Irish adventure.
+Later, one last steaming bowl of Irish stew in Temple Bar is the perfect end to our Ireland road trip adventure.
 OK, technically, another round of Sticky Toffee Pudding is the perfect end.

 But who’s counting?